active-interest/seo-ultimate/readme.txt

 * **Will SEO Ultimate work on multisite setups?**
 	Yes.
 SEO Ultimate versions 7.2.6 and later are designed to work on networks running WordPress 3.3 or later.

+* **Which browsers work best with the SEO Ultimate administration interface?**
+	SEO Ultimate's administration interface occasionally uses some HTML5 features.
+All modern browsers support these features with the exception of Internet Explorer.
+Don't worry, you'll still be able to use the administration interface with Internet Explorer, but you'll get the best experience if you use another browser.
+(Note that this only applies to the browser _you_ use.
+The visitors to your website, on the other hand, can use whatever browser they want.)

 = General FAQ =